-Only students enrolled in a DOE school are eligible for remote learning. *
+None.
+Only students enrolled in a DOE school are eligible for remote learning.*

 Students will use a DOE-approved online platform for lessons and submission of work.
 Students will experience whole class, small group and/or individualized instruction in an online environment.